In US alone ecommerce sales are estimated to top last year’s November-December record of $42 billion this year.

 Throw Out Duplicate Content from the Window Immediately

 But, of course, you can fix this problem – better with the help of a professional.
-Good news is, almost all your duplicate content problems can be looked after by the proper usage of canonical tag, pagination tag, robot.txt and parameter handling.
+The good news is, that almost all your duplicate content problems can be looked after by the proper usage of the canonical tag, pagination tag, robot.txt, and parameter handling.

 So it’s better to refrain from this practice and invest in your content.